Article · Mar 6, 2026

 commit;

-Five steps in one transaction.
-If any step fails, the whole thing rolls back and the previous state is intact.
-If all five succeed, your identity model is wired end to end before anyone can sign up again.
+If any step fails, the whole thing rolls back.
+If all five succeed, the identity model is wired end to end before anyone can sign up again.

 - Open the

 publicschema and look for a role table.
-If there is one, look at the trigger onauth.usersthat populates it.
-If the trigger does not exist, write the migration above and ship it before signup runs again. - Open the Supabase project’s Auth → Providers panel.
-Look at “Enable email signups.”
+If one exists, check whether the trigger onauth.usersthat populates it also exists.
+No trigger means run the migration above before signup runs again. - Open Auth > Providers and look at “Enable email signups.”
 For an invite-only product, this should be off.

 - Open the frontend login page.
-There should be no signup link, no signup form, no
+No signup link, no signup form, no

 /signuproute.
-If there is, it is dead code or a velvet rope.
-Remove it. - Grep the codebase for
+If there is one, it is either dead code or a velvet rope. - Grep for

-If your Supabase project went through the publishable-key migration in 2025, the Supabase publishable-keys fix for a Chrome extension is worth reading alongside this one.
-The publishable-key change cleaned up the auth layer in a different way; the two-layer identity model is what keeps the cleanup from leaving you with an unreachable user state.
+If your project went through the publishable-key migration in 2025, the Supabase publishable-keys fix for a Chrome extension covers how the auth layer changed and why a correct two-layer identity model prevents the resulting stranded-user state.

-If you are running a Supabase-backed product and you want a second pair of eyes on the identity model before the next compliance audit or the next batch of users, let’s talk.
-The audit takes about three hours and covers everything in this post plus the RLS-policy chains downstream of user_roles.
+If you want a second set of eyes on your Supabase identity model before the next compliance audit or the next batch of users, get in touch.
+The audit runs about three hours and covers everything here plus the RLS-policy chains downstream of user_roles.

 Frequently asked questions